 Excluding transmission outages from distribution measures may be appropriate in the NEM where transmission and distribution services are provided by different companies.
 However, Western Power provides both transmission and distribution services to its customers.

-In the issues paper, the ERA proposed that the current exclusion should be amended so that any interruptions to distribution customers caused by Western Power planned or unplanned outages on the transmission network are included in SAIDI and SAIFI.
+The ERA determines that the current exclusion should be amended so that any interruptions to distribution customers caused by Western Power planned or unplanned outages on the transmission network are included in SAIDI and SAIFI.
+This will provide a better measure of the value represented by each reference service at the reference tariff and the effectiveness of Western Power's management of the network.